-During school holidays

-It is possible that your child may lose some of the English that s/he has learned during the school holidays.
-It is important, therefore, to find an opportunity for your child to use, read or listen to some English every day.
-For example, s/he could:

-- watch a television programme and then tell you about it; - # read a book aloud to you; - m ask for items in the local shop; or - keep a daily diary with pictures and writing during the holiday period.
+During school holidays It is possible that your child may forget some of the English and Irish that they have learned during the school holidays.
+It is important, therefore, to find an opportunity for your child to use, read or listen to some English and Irish every day.
+For example, they could: watch a television programme and then tell you about it; read a book aloud to you; ask for items in the local shop; or keep a daily diary with pictures and writing during the holiday period.

-While it is important for your child to learn English, it is also very important that s/he does not lose the mother tongue of your family.
+While it is important for your child to learn English and Irish, it is also very important that they do not lose the mother tongue of your family.
 Take every opportunity to use your mother tongue with your child and tell them about your native country.